Model

 D ≈ 1.0

-To recover Del Giudice 2012’s D = 2.71 you need either larger univariate ds, lower inter-trait correlations, or — what actually drives the result — sex-difference vectors that don’t align with the principal components of Σ. The intuition: if men and women differ on dimensions that are uncorrelated with each other, every dimension contributes independent information, and D grows with √n.
-If they differ on correlated dimensions, the differences carry redundant information and D plateaus.
+The intuition behind the algebra still holds: if men and women differ on dimensions that are weakly correlated with each other, every dimension contributes independent information, and D grows with √n.
+If they differ on highly correlated dimensions, the differences carry redundant information and D plateaus.
+But the gap between observed and disattenuated D is itself a substantive piece of the field’s debate — and worth flagging rather than papering over.

 Why this matters for distortions.
 D3 (the “gender similarities” framing) cites univariate d ≈ 0.05 for math performance and reads it as evidence of broad similarity.
 D4 (pop-evpsych framing) cites multivariate D ≈ 2.71 and reads it as evidence of broad difference.
 Both citations are correct.
 The bridge equation shows that they are about different objects: a single dimension vs. a 15-dimensional space.
 Anyone who hasn’t internalized this algebra can be silently captured by either framing.